LANGHE WINE TASTINGS, A JOURNEY TO DISCOVER PIEDMONT THROUGH ITS MOST PRIZED PRODUCT

 5. Piedmont wine tour: Rules and etiquette to be observed in wineries

-Some rules are good for the Piedmont wine tour, but you will need them at every winery!
+Some rules suit the Piedmont wine tour, but you will need them at every winery!

 - Keeps appointments made